Informatics122-Team3/netboard/README.md

         - If client A wishes to "host" a game, the `LobbyThread` in charge of handling the client will add the client to `NetBoardServer`'s `playerLobby` list.
 At this point the `LobbyThread` object will die.
     - **ActiveGameThread:** Once client B comes along expressing a desire to "join" client A's game, a new `ActiveGameThread` object is spawned with client A and client B as the two players.
 Client A is removed from `NetBoardServer`'s `playerLobby`.
         - From this point on, the `ActiveGameThread` object is responsible for coordinating messages between client A and client B
+        - `ActiveGameThread` uses two message types to do this: `ApplyMoveMessage`'s and `BoardUpdateMessage`'s.
+Clients send an `ApplyMoveMessage` to the server and the server will broadcast a `BoardUpdateMessage` back to both clients.
         - **Game:** An `ActiveGameThread` will have a `Game` object which represents the game being played.
         - **Logic:** A `Game` will have a `Logic` object which dictates the rules of the game.
 2. **NetBoardClient:**
     - `NetBoardClient` is an extremely thin client because most of the logic will be handled on the serverside.
     - Will most probably just take care of the GUI as well as initial connection to server.
+    - Sends `ApplyMoveMessage`'s to the serverside.
+Recieves `BoardUpdateMessage`'s to update its own GUI.

 ## DATA INTERCHANGE PROTOCOL
 ***Note:* this is important to understand.
 Please ask someone for clarification if you are confused.**